 We are committed to making your stay at Deaconess as comfortable as possible.
-Use the links below to learn more about your hospital accomodations.
+Use the links below to learn more about your hospital accommodations.
 If you need additional assistance, call your nurse who will be happy to help you.

 Your room assignment at Deaconess Hospital is based upon your admitting diagnosis and bed availability on the day of your admission.